How to Dehydrate Vegetables

 Sliced zucchini on a Nesco dehydrator

 Yes!
-Green beans are a great choice!
-It is often easier to dehydrate the frozen variety than fresh ones.
+It’s often easier to dehydrate frozen vegetables than fresh ones.

 Using Frozen Veggies?
 Got Clumps?